3/3/2030

 A police officer rushed forward to move the woman, while others backed up, shouting and waving their batons, but even they hesitated when the creature bared its fangs to intimidate them.

 "Hey!
 Move!"
-Juho shouted, stepping forward and waving his arms to get her attention.
+Juho can't help but shouted too, stepping forward and waving his arms to get her attention.
 Still, there was no response, the woman seemed completely blank, while the grandmother...

-He should have just run.
-But...
-Juho nervously brought a finger to his lips, tapping against them.
-Something inside told him to help, even as his instincts urged him to flee.
-He knew stepping in might put him in danger, but he want to try.
+Especially in this current situation, perhaps running was a more fitting choice.
+But… Juho nervously brought a finger to his lips, tapping near them in anxiety.
+Somehow, something inside told him to help, even as his instincts urged him to flee.

-After scanning his surroundings, Juho picked up a piece of debris.
-He took a few deep breaths before launching it as hard as he could at the monster.
+But after scanning his surroundings, he finally found a piece of debris he liked and picked it up.
+He took a few deep breaths first, then threw it as hard as he could at the monster.

 Thud

 Despite the distance, he managed to land a headshot.
-Juho wasn't sure if the debris had any effect on the monster at all, considering its massive size.
-Still, a small smile tugged on his face, he'd never felt so proud of himself until now.
+He wasn’t sure if the debris had any effect on the monster at all, considering its massive size.
+Still, a small smile tugged at his face, he’d never felt so proud of himself until now.

 Then, without a word, he turned and fled the scene.
 Who cares?
 He had already done what he could.
 Now, the only thing that mattered was running first!

-He couldn't help but think that years ago, back when he was still in 11th grade, he had been known as the fastest runner in every school event.
+While running, his mind couldn't help but wander back to years ago.
+Back in 11th grade, he had been known as the fastest runner in every school event, a title he had held since joining the track club in middle school.

 Especially this one time when he skipped school with his friends to go to an internet cafe... only to get caught by the school's disciplinary team, who apparently had a friend who worked at the cafe.
 (Professional only, don't try.)

-Juho risked a glance over his shoulder, and his heart sank even further as he saw the monster trying to push through the crowd, its bloodshot eyes locked onto him.
-It was probably vengeful after getting hit by the debris he had thrown.
+After some time, Juho risked a glance over his shoulder, and his heart sank even further as he saw the monster still trying to push through the crowd, its bloodshot eyes locked onto him.

 Juho's breathing was shallow and rapid as he stumbled into an alleyway, leaning against the wall to steady himself.
 The dust in the air irritated his throat as he struggled to inhale.

 "Did I really outrun it?"
-He mumbled to himself, relief washed over him, though his heart still pounded harshly in his chest.
+He mumbled to himself as he looked back to check, relief washed over him, though his heart still pounded harshly in his chest.

-When Juho glanced upward, he was dumbfounded.
-A swarm of drone flew past him, slamming into buildings.
+But that thought was immediately replaced by shock.
+A swarm of drones flew past him, slamming into buildings.
 Some targeted civilians, spreading chaos wherever they landed.

-With a shaky breath, Juho pushed himself off the wall and straightened up, preparing himself for whatever was coming next.
-As if the monster wasn't enough, now these drones were also causing destruction.
+As if the monster weren’t enough, now the drones had joined in on the destruction.
 It almost felt like some kind of coordinated attack.

-A lot of debris fell to the ground as Juho continued to move, trying his best to avoid it.
-After a while, once he was far from the place he had just left, his body stiffened slightly every now and then whenever he was too close to a crowd of people.
+After a while, once Juho was far from the place he had just left, his body stiffened slightly every time he got too close to a crowd of people, an instinctive reaction from the chaos he had just escaped.

 The air was thick with dust, and the sound of siren echoes everywhere.
 People shoved past each other as some fell and tripped, crying for help.